Kavithma-Thushal/LinkedIn-Clone-App/README.md

 ## Overview

 The LinkedIn Clone app is designed to offer a professional networking experience similar to LinkedIn.
 It includes features that allow users to build their professional profiles, connect with colleagues, share updates, and engage in meaningful conversations.
-This project is ideal for those looking to understand the fundamentals of building a social networking app with modern technologies
+This project is ideal for those looking to understand the fundamentals of building a social networking app with modern technologies.

 ## Features